tinacms/tina.io/content/blog/a-b-test-with-tina.md

 ### Creating our Tina application

-This blog post is going to use the Tina Cloud Starter,  use the `create-tina-app` command for that, when prompted select your package manager of choice, and then use Tailwind Starter:
+This blog post is going to use the Tina Cloud Starter.
+Use the `create-tina-app` command for that, when prompted select your package manager of choice, and then use Tailwind Starter:

 ```bash
 # create our Tina application